SUSE/ha-sap-terraform-deployments/azure/README.md

  The cluster and HANA installation is done using Salt Formulas.
  To customize this provisioning, you have to create the pillar files (cluster.sls and hana.sls) according to the examples in the [pillar_examples](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples) folder (more information in the dedicated [README](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples/README.md))

+# Please enter the commit message for your changes.
+Lines starting
 ## Relevant files

 These are the relevant files and what each provides: